eic/Singularity/README.md

 # How to download

-EIC Fun4All software can be obtained to your local computing environment in two ways:
+EIC Fun4All software can be obtained to your local computing environment in two ways.
+You can use both ways concurrently - there is no collision between these two options.
+Which you use is determined by the start of the singularity container (look closely - for option 1 you use /cvmfs:/cvmfs which mounts our cvmfs volume under /cvmfs, for option 2 you use cvmfs:/cvmfs which mounts your local copy under /cvmfs)

-1. **[Option-1 Mount sPHENIX CVMFS](#option-1-mount-sphenix-cvmfs)**: sPHENIX container, software and builds are distribute on [CVMFS](https://www.racf.bnl.gov/docs/services/cvmfs/info) since Nov 2018.
-Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/sphenix.opensciencegrid.org` (*preferred choice*) or `/cvmfs/eic.opensciencegrid.org/` CVMFS repository, which automatically obtain, buffer and update all sPHENIX build files. `/cvmfs/sphenix.opensciencegrid.org` is also distributed by default throughout the [Open Science Grid](opensciencegrid.org).
+1. **[Option-1 Mount EIC CVMFS](#option-1-mount-eic-cvmfs)**: EIC singularity container, software and builds are distribute on [CVMFS](https://www.racf.bnl.gov/docs/services/cvmfs/info) since Nov 2018.
+Like RCF/SDCC computing cluster at BNL, external collaborating computing center could also mount the `/cvmfs/eic.opensciencegrid.org/` CVMFS repository, which automatically obtain, buffer and update all EIC Fun4All build files. `/cvmfs/eic.opensciencegrid.org` is also distributed by default throughout the [Open Science Grid](opensciencegrid.org).
-2. **[Option-2 Download sPHENIX build via HTTPS archive](#option-2-download-sphenix-build-via-https-archive)**: one can also directly download the files for sPHENIX build to a local folder via [the nightly refreshed HTTPS archive](https://www.phenix.bnl.gov/WWW/publish/phnxbld/sPHENIX/Singularity/).
+2. **[Option-2 Download sPHENIX build via HTTPS archive](#option-2-download-eic-build-via-https-archive)**: one can also directly download the files for the EIC Fun4All build to a local folder via [the nightly refreshed HTTPS archive](https://www.phenix.bnl.gov/WWW/publish/phnxbld/EIC/Singularity/).

-The advantage of **Option-1 Mount sPHENIX CVMFS** is that it mounts all sPHENIX builds and software and perform automatic caching and updates.
+The advantage of **Option-1 Mount EIC CVMFS** is that it mounts all EIC Fun4All builds and software and performs automatic caching and updates.
 This would be suitable for the case of a computing center or server environment.
 However, it requires constant network connection to function.
-Therefore, if you wish to use sPHENIX/EIC-sPHENIX software on a laptop during travel, **Option-2 Downloading sPHENIX build via HTTPS archive** would work best.
-All download instructions are the same for sPHENIX and EIC-sPHENIX.
+Therefore, if you wish to use the EIC Fun4All software on a laptop during travel, **Option-2 Downloading EIC Fun4All builds via HTTPS archive** would work best.

-*Note*: although singularity container are supported under [MacOS](#mac-installation) and Windows Linux Subsystem, it runs best under Linux.
-Therefore, for Windows and Mac user, it would produce most smooth experience to run Option2 within a Linux virtual machine, such as [an Unbuntu VirtualBox](VirtualBox.md).
+*Note*: although singularity containers are supported under [MacOS](#mac-installation) and Windows Linux Subsystem, it runs best under Linux.
+Therefore, for Windows and Mac user, it is recommended to run Option2 within a Linux virtual machine, we provide [a Unbuntu VirtualBox](VirtualBox.md) which has cvmfs and singularity enabled.

-## Option-1: Mount sPHENIX CVMFS
+## Option-1: Mount EIC CVMFS

 1. On your local system, install [Singularity](https://sylabs.io/singularity/).